PabloSolerG/PabloSolerG.github.io/_projects/MultiGaussian.md

 ---

-I am aiming to submit this project for a publication in December of 2024.
+I am aiming to submit this project for a publication in February of 2025.
 More information will follow then!

 ---